State's new cases surge by 5,557, deaths subside to 57 but toll rises to fourth in nation

-Florida reported an increase of 5,557 cases, among the most in two months, as additional deaths diminished to 57, including a net decrease in Palm Beach County, but moved into fourth overall in the nation, the state Health Department announced Thursday.
-Also, as testing surged, Florida's daily first-time coronavirus rate declined dramatically from 6.73 percent to 5.62 but Palm Beach County rose to 5.58 percent from 4.54.
+Florida coronavirus cases increased by 5,557, among the most in two months, as additional deaths diminished to 57, including a net decrease in Palm Beach County, but the toll moved into fourth overall in the nation, the state Health Department announced Thursday.
+Also, as testing surged, Florida's daily first-time rate declined dramatically from 6.73 percent to 5.62 but the county rose to 5.58 percent from 4.54.

 Thursday's data release was around the normal time of 11 a.m. one day after information wasn't out until 5 p.m. when 2,145 additional cases and 105 deaths were reported.